-The material under the heading "Proposal 1 - Election of Directors: Nominees for Election as Directors for a One-Year Term Expiring in 2020," "Ownership of Our Stock: Section 16(a) Beneficial Ownership Reporting Compliance," "Proposal 1 - Election of Directors: Other Governance Information - Code of Ethics," "Proposal 1 - Election of Directors: Board Structure and Processes - Committees of the Board of Directors" and "Proposal 1 - Election of Directors: How We Select our Directors - Director Independence," each as included and to be filed in the Company's definitive Proxy Statement for the 2019 Annual Meeting of Stockholders (the "2019 Proxy Statement"), is incorporated by reference herein in response to this Item.
+The material under the heading "Proposal 1 - Election of Directors: Nominees for Election as Directors for a One-Year Term Expiring in 2021," "Proposal 1 - Election of Directors: Other Governance Information - Code of Ethics," "Proposal 1 - Election of Directors: Board Structure and Processes - Committees of the Board of Directors" and "Proposal 1 - Election of Directors: How We Select our Directors - Director Independence," each as included and to be filed in the Company's definitive Proxy Statement for the 2020 Annual Meeting of Stockholders (the "2020 Proxy Statement"), is incorporated by reference herein in response to this Item.
 Certain information concerning the Company's executive officers is included in Item 1C of this Annual Report on Form 10-K.